Home » Addiction » Drug » Statistics » New Jersey

-• Statewide Crisis: There are a total of 2,914 confirmed overdoses in New Jersey, indicating a significant public health crisis.
+• Statewide Crisis: There are a total of 2,914 confirmed overdoses in New Jersey, indicating a significant public health crisis in 2022.

 • Substance Predominance: Fentanyl is overwhelmingly the most common substance involved in overdoses, with 2,266 confirmed cases.
 This is followed by Heroin with 1,082 confirmed cases.